cloudmesh-community/fa18-523-60/paper/paper.md

 you can follow the below instruction to install MongoDB.

-The following command updates ubuntu packages to the most recent version.
+2. The following command updates ubuntu packages to the most recent version.

 `$sudo apt update`

-install the MongoDB package.
+3. Install the MongoDB package.

 `$sudo apt install -y mongodb`

-Check the service and database status
+4. Check the service and database status

 `$sudo systemctl status mongodb`

-on successful install of MongoDB you should able to see below output.
+5. Verify Status - On successful install of MongoDB you should able to see below output.

 mongodb.service - An object/document-oriented database
    Loaded: loaded (/lib/systemd/system/mongodb.service; enabled; vendor preset: enabled)